kedacore/keda-docs/content/docs/2.5/scalers/solace.md

 ```

 **Parameter list:**
-- `solaceSempBaseURL` - Solace SEMP Endpoint in format: `<protocol>://<host-or-service>:<port>`
+- `solaceSempBaseURL` - Solace SEMP Endpoint in format: `<protocol>://<host-or-service>:<port>`.
 - `messageVpn` - Message VPN hosted on the Solace broker.
-- `queueName` - Message Queue to be monitored
+- `queueName` - Message Queue to be monitored.
 - `messageCountTarget` - The target number of messages manageable by a pod.
 The scaler will cause the replicas to increase if the queue message backlog is greater than the target value per active replica.
 - `messageSpoolUsageTarget` - Integer value expressed in Megabytes (MB).
 The target spool usage manageable by a pod.
 The scaler will cause the replicas to increase if the queue spool usage is greater than the target value per active replica.
-- `username` - User account with access to Solace SEMP RESTful endpoint
+- `username` - User account with access to Solace SEMP RESTful endpoint.
-- `password` - Password for the user account
+- `password` - Password for the user account.
-- `usernameFromEnv` - Environment variable set with SEMP user account
+- `usernameFromEnv` - Environment variable set with SEMP user account.
-- `passwordFromEnv` - Environment variable set with password for the user account
+- `passwordFromEnv` - Environment variable set with password for the user account.

 **Parameter Requirements:**
 - Parameters resolving the target queue are all **required:** `solaceSempBaseURL`, `messageVpn`, `queueName`